 To attain accessibility status, a website must typically adhere to established web accessibility standards and guidelines, which guarantee that its features and content are usable by individuals with diverse abilities.
+The

-The World Wide Web Consortium (W3C) is responsible for developing the Web Content Accessibility Guidelines (WCAG), which are the most widely acknowledged standards.
+World Wide Web Consortium (W3C) is responsible for developing the Web Content Accessibility Guidelines (WCAG), which are the most widely acknowledged standards.

-Here are the key principles of WCAG 2.0 [12], known as the four pillars of accessibility, under which specific criteria (success criteria) fall:
+Here are the key principles of WCAG 2.2 [12], known as the four pillars of accessibility, under which specific criteria (success criteria) fall:

 - 1. Perceivable: i.e., individuals must be able to understand the information that is being presented. - Text Alternatives: Offer text alternatives for any material that is not in text form (e.g., images, videos). - Time-based Media: Offer substitutes for time-based media (e.g., audio and video). - Adaptable: Create content that can be presented in different ways without losing meaning (e.g., through assistive technologies or by user choice). - Distinguishable: Separate the foreground and the background to make material easier to view and hear for users. - 2.
-Operable i.e., the interface has to be user-friendly.
+Operable i.e., the interface has to be user-friendly. - Keyboard Accessible: Ensure that all features can be accessed with a keyboard. - Enough Time: Ensure that users are given an adequate amount of time to read and interact with the material. - Seizures and Physical Reactions: Create content in a manner that avoids triggering seizures or eliciting bodily responses. - Navigable: Offer ways to assist users in navigating, finding material, and determining their location. - 3.
+Understandable i.e., Users must be able to understand both the information and how the user interface works. - Readable: Ensure that the textual information is both comprehensible and easy to understand. - Predictable: Ensure that web pages have consistent and predictable appearance and functionality. - Input Assistance: Assist users in preventing and rectifying mistakes.